-Gradescope is a tool used to administer and grade online or digitized paper-based homework, quizzes, and exams with open-ended or multiple-choice questions.
+Gradescope is a tool used to administer and grade online or digitized paper-based homework, quizzes, and exams with open-ended or multiple-choice questions, including bubble sheets.
 The grading is collaborative, as many co-instructors can grade the same assessment in real time together with an adaptable rubric.
 To reduce grading bias, the program enables blind-grading for all responses to one question at a time, as well as the ability to give efficient, detailed feedback on each question.
 Some features are AI assisted, making the grading efficient for multiple choice and some types of open-ended questions.
-Gradescope enrollment can sync with your Sakai course enrollment and gradebook.
+Gradescope enrollment can sync with your Sakai and Canvas course enrollment and gradebook.

 - Visit Gradescope’s Help Center